 The leaves need to be exposed to sunlight, to be able to photosynthesize.
 Tying them up, bending them over, braiding them into packets, or tucking them under nearby plants are not good ideas.
 Let them be.

 This goes for bulbs planted in lawns, too.
-If you want them to return, you are going to have to put off mowing until the leaves yellow on their own.
+If you want them to return, you are going to have to put off mowing until the leaves turn yellow on their own.
 Planting bulbs in a small section of the lawn will allow you to mow around it, so the entire lawn doesn't have to look unkempt.
 At least the tall grass will disguise the yellowing leaves.

 Ideally, you should feed your bulbs when they are first poking out of the ground, but there can still be snow on the ground then.
-If you haven't feed them yet, do so now, while they are building up energy to store.
+If you haven't fed them yet, do so now, while they are building up energy to store.
 There are special bulb fertilizers that have a high percentage of phosphorous or you can use bonemeal.